 December 25 celebrations actually started with sun worshippers during the time of Nimrod, the man who supervised the building of the tower of Babel.
 His widow, Semiramis, said to be queen of heaven had a son called Tammuz; venerated by many as the god of the sun.

 a) There is no Biblical evidence that Nimrod supervised the building of the tower of Babel.
-The Bible says little about him and there is no historical record of him.
-The Chickian tales of Nimrod starting a religion or killed by Shem should be taken with a pinch of Abakaliki salt.
+The Bible says little about him and there’s no historical record of him.
+The Jack Chickian tales of Nimrod starting a religion or murdered by Shem should be taken with a pinch of Abakaliki salt.

-b) Nimrod didn’t live in the same century as Semiramis, so it’s impossible for them to have been husband and wife.
+b) Nimrod didn’t live in the same century as Semiramis, so it would have been impossible for them to be husband and wife.
 No reference work – Encyclopedia Britannica, Encyclopedia Americana, Encyclopedia Judaica, Encyclopedia of Religion or World Book Encyclopedia – puts Nimrod and Semiramis as contemporaries let alone as a couple.

 It was believed Tammuz died on December 22 and rose from the dead three days later